cambridge-water-polo/cambridge-water-polo.github.io/_posts/2019-07-12-CWP-2019-Season-Information.md

 **Do we know the fall game and practice schedule?**

 * The league has completed the scheduling process.
-The games will be posted soon on the CWP website Calendar as well as emailed out.
-Practice times and location for the fall are being worked out.
-We’ll announce the schedules when we have them.
+The games are posted on the GHSWPA website (www.gapolo.com).
+Practice times are posted on the Cambridge Water Polo website and have been emailed out.
 <br>
 I'm looking forward to another great season for CWP!
 <br>